Farming/Scheme and Grant Aid

 Organic Farming Scheme

+The Scheme is currently open for applications until Friday 29th November 2024.
 The Department intends to run the scheme annually over the duration of the CAP Strategic Plan 2023-2027.
-The next tranche is expected to open for 6-8 weeks in 2024 (dates to be confirmed).

-All farmers (in-conversion or fully converted) who are part of the Organic Farming Scheme avail of the above payment rates (since 01 January 2023).
+All farmers (in-conversion or fully converted) who are part of the Organic Farming Scheme avail of the above payment rates.
 You can learn about the potential payments for your farm using the Department’s Organic Payments Calculator

 There are three straightforward steps in the application process.